LCD-Smartie/LCDSmartie/README.md

 - There may/will be bugs

 ### Done this log
+- Added option to start as administrator and use task scheduler for autostart
+- Removed SETI tab and replaced with BOINC
+- Fixed issue where some actions had spaces in the names
 - Major re-write of dnbridge.dll to compile under VS2022
 - Added 64bit target but CPU detection code is not 64bit compatible so it has had to go.
 There are plugins which can provide the same info though
 - Can now use variables in shutdown message